 - If refrigeration is unavailable at your child's school or if you tend to forget to put your lunch in the refrigerator or freezer when you get to the office, pack shelf-stable foods such as trail mix, cereal, granola bars, bagels, nuts and seeds, carrot and celery sticks, cherry tomatoes, whole fruit, dried fruit, single-serve applesauce and whole-grain crackers.

 - About to cook that frozen meal you left on your desk all morning?
 Stop!
 Frozen meals are not meant to be defrosted before cooking.

 - It's not just about keeping cold foods cold; keeping hot foods hot is just as important.
-To keep hot foods hot, use an insulated bottle like a thermos for foods like soup, chili or stew.
+Fill an insulated bottle with boiling water to preheat before storing foods such as soup, chili or stew.
 These items can also be packed and stored cold – then reheated when you’re ready to eat.

 - Don't keep lunch leftovers for an afternoon snack, unless they are put back in the refrigerator within two hours, and tell your kids to always throw away perishable foods right after lunch.

 If you're one of the 83 percent of Americans who regularly eat at their desks, check out our Desktop Dining Guide.